williamjingjiefeng/ChainableSearch/README.md

         .Insert<Contact>(z => z.Id, z => z.Name);

-	Once you call service.Action() with a Id, we will loop through all searchers defined as above, if Id is found in Customer table, customer name will be returned, otherwise Friend table will be searched and upon successful matching, friend name will be retrieved.
-This flow will keep going until all searchers have been enumerated and if no Id is matched for all tables, we will eventually insert this new entity into Contact table.
+	Once you call service.Action() with a Id, we will loop through all searchers defined as above, if Id is found in Customer table, customer name will be returned, otherwise Friend table will be searched and upon successful matching, friend name will be retrieved, otherwise Colleage table will be queried next.
+This flow will keep going until all searchers have been enumerated and if no Id is matched for them, we will eventually insert this new entity into Contact table.

 •	As you can see, all searchers and inserters are strongly typed with Lambda expression, elimination of \<object\> generic parameters has been endorsed.